 Our providers are experts in movement and passionate about helping you improve function and performance

 Through hands-on care and patient-focused movement assessment and treatment, DMU physical therapists optimize functional recovery and high level performance, and provide trauma-informed and equitable health care.

-Our state-of-the-art facility includes treatment rooms that ensure comfort and privacy and a gym space with state of the art equipment and technology.
+Our facility includes treatment rooms that ensure comfort and privacy and a gym space with state of the art equipment and technology.